BernardoMesa/BernardoMesa.github.io/about.md

 permalink: /about/
 ---

 I am a data scientist passionate about helping investor achieve their investment goals.
-I want to level the playing field for the retail investor and make available to them the same advice that institutionals investors receive.
+I want to level the playing field for the retail investor and make available to them the tools that institutionals investors enjoy.

 I have experience creating:
 - Asset allocation tools,